 Anal Fissures Post-Partum – Case study:

-42yr old suffering with severe case of anal fissures after birth of 4th child.
-She wasn’t able to see the GP physically initially due to lockdown restrictions.
+42yr old suffering from a severe case of anal fissures after the birth of 4th child.
+She couldn’t see the GP physically initially due to lockdown restrictions.
 They had given her a cream to use for piles.
-This didn’t really help, so she then saw the GP in person.
-They confirmed that she had several deep anal fissures around the rectum, and not piles.
-They advised her to take the laxative, and increase her fibre to aid the constipation, which would in turn help ease the pain of the fissures.
+This didn’t help, so she then saw the GP in person.
+They confirmed that she had several deep anal fissures around the rectum and not piles.
+They advised her to take the laxative and increase her fibre to aid the constipation, which would in turn help ease the pain of the fissures.
 Another cream was prescribed too.

 1st appt: ‘It feels like I’m passing shards of glass every time I pass a stool.
 I’ve been suffering for 8 months now’.
 Patient only stooling twice a week.

 Pain lasts for 18-20hrs after stool.